imrichie/Compleat/README.md

 ## Swift and Xcode Versions

-This project is built with Swift 5.1 and Xcode 13
+This project is built with `Swift 5.1` and `Xcode 13`

 ## About Me

-I'm an iOS Developer.
-You can connect with me on [Twitter](https://twitter.com/captainflores) @captainflores
+I'm an iOS Developer | UX Designer.
+You can connect with me on [Twitter](https://twitter.com/richiexflores)

+Follow my thought process on [Medium](blog.richie.flores.com).